renovatebot/renovate/docs/usage/configuration-options.md

 ## expandCodeownersGroups

-If configured, Renovate will expand the configured code owner groups into a full list of group members.
+If configured, Renovate will expand the configured code owner groups into a full list of group members and assign them individually.
+This is particularly useful when combined with `assigneesSampleSize` and `assigneesFromCodeOwners`, so that only a subset of the Codeowners are assigned instead of the whole group.

 ## assigneesSampleSize